 Keywords

 Keywords provide you with an insight into the major topics that your customers find important.
 They are insightful as they can highlight the different ways customers describe similar things.
 Your site visitors most likely are using these very same words on web search engines.
-Analysing internal search data can help companies identify and implement new keywords to prioritise SEO campaigns.
+Analyzing internal search data can help companies identify and implement new keywords to prioritize SEO campaigns.

 Conversions

-Whether a conversion is recognised as a sale, an item added to a cart, time spent on a piece of content, or a subscription, tracking conversion is an excellent way to understand which queries perform better than others.
-It helps you recognise what products your customer is most interested in or finds valuable.
-For example, if you find a query with a low click position but a high conversion rate, you can identify and take steps to highlight the item to customers better.
+Whether a conversion is recognized as a sale, an item added to a cart, time spent on a piece of content, or a subscription, tracking conversion is an excellent way to understand which queries perform better than others.
+It helps you recognize what products your customer is most interested in or finds valuable.
+For example, if you find a query with a low click position but a high conversion rate, you can identify and take steps to better highlight the item to customers.

-Overall, identifying items and content with a high conversion rate is the most relevant content to your users, and this information can be used to inform your SEO strategy better.
+Overall, identifying items and content with a high conversion rate is the most relevant content to your users, and this information can better inform your SEO strategy.

 Queries